elementor/elementor-developers-docs/src/hooks/injecting-controls.md

 ### `elementor/element/{$stack_name}/{$section_id}/before_section_end`

-Runs within an editor section.
-After it was opened / before the section is closed.
-Here is the place to add additional controls before and after a specific element and a specific section within that element.
+Runs within an editor section, after it was opened and before the section was closed.
+This is the place to add additional controls before, and after, a specific element and a specific section within that element.

 ### Example